dutzi/tamper/README.md

 Add an unpacked extension to Chrome:

 1. Browse to about:extensions
-2. Check the "Developer Mode" checkbox
+2. Check the "Developer mode" checkbox
-3. Click the "Load unpacked extension" button.
+3. Click the "Load unpacked extension..." button.
 4. Choose the "app" folder.

 A new extension has been added to Chrome, copy the new extension's id.